 Spatial Correlates of Novelty

 Modern compositional dissimilarity from the PLSS data is related to distance from 'remnant' forest.
-The dissimilarity quantile of FIA-PLSS distances increases with increasing distance to remnant cells.
-While it is difficult to quantify exactly what is meant by remnant, given the strong compositional variability within the PLSS dataset, we use the 25%ile quantile of within dataset nearest-neighbor disimilarities for the PLSS as a useful indicator.
-Results are robust to higher levels of dissimilarity, up to the 90%ile.
+The dissimilarity quantile of FIA-PLSS distances increases with increasing distance to remnant cells, and this relationship is robust to higher thresholds for remnant forest classification, up to the 90%ile of within-PLSS near neighbor dissimilarities.
 Using the 25%ile for within PLSS dissimilarity, approximately 67% of FIA cells can be classed as 'remnant' forest.
 The mean distance to remnant forests for cells with dissimilarities above the 25%ile is 17.7 km, higher than the mean of ~9.6km expected if each 8x8km cell had at least one adjacent 'remnant' cell.

-Table 3.
-Spatial distance to FIA-PLS novelty - modeled as a binomial - from remnant forests (forests within the first 25th percentile of nearest neighbor distances).
-The Null model is based on the mean minimum and maximum distance to novelty based on bootstrapped models (n=100) where quantiles are resampled with replacement.
+Table 4.
+Spatial distance to novelty - modeled as a binomial - from remnant forests (forests within the first 25th percentile of nearest neighbor distances).
+The null model uses permutation (n=100) where quantiles are resampled without replacement.